Decumulation

 By strategically locating assets in the most tax-saving account registrations, investors can minimize tax drag and boost their wealth.
 This involves considering whether assets are best held in taxable, tax-deferred (e.g., traditional IRA), or tax-free (e.g., Roth IRA) accounts.

-LifeYield’s API can assist in optimizing asset location by scoring tax efficiency alternatives and suggesting specific trades to achieve the best results.
+SEI LifeYield’s API can assist in optimizing asset location by scoring tax efficiency alternatives and suggesting specific trades to achieve the best results.
 For example, holding low-return assets in traditional IRAs and high-return assets in Roth IRAs can have a beneficial effect.

 - Multi-Account Tax Harvesting: Offsetting capital gains by selling investments at a loss is a tax-efficient strategy.
 However, it’s even more effective when considering all household accounts when pairing winners and losers.
-LifeYield supports multi-account tax harvesting, helping clients reduce taxes, avoid wash sales, and spread gains over several years to take advantage of lower capital gains tax rates in retirement.
+SEI LifeYield supports multi-account tax harvesting, helping clients reduce taxes, avoid wash sales, and spread gains over several years to take advantage of lower capital gains tax rates in retirement.

-LifeYield can operate at the tax-lot level to optimize the deductions for charitable giving.
+SEI LifeYield can operate at the tax-lot level to optimize the deductions for charitable giving.
 Additionally, the software can help isolate stocks in a separate account created for the spouse with a shorter life expectancy, providing a way for the surviving spouse to benefit from the basis step-up and lower capital gains.

 - Tax-Aware Transitions:Tax-aware transitions include the process of transitioning a portfolio from one investment strategy to another in the most tax-efficient way.